 Information about the risks and protective measures for employees.

 Consistent surface disinfection contributes significantly to avoiding infections.
 Skin compatibility must be ensured for those personnel who carry out the disinfection.
-For this reason, the BAuA recommends always wearing suitable protective gloves.
+For this reason, BAuA recommends always wearing suitable protective gloves.

 Nearly 1,850 skin damage cases in relation to disinfectants in the healthcare industry were confirmed in 2013 as an occupational disease.
 The tendency is rising.